-(b) The report of the Annual Meeting of the Scientific Committee shall be distributed to the Commission or Bureau in accordance with the Commission's Rule of Procedure M.5. no later than the beginning of the opening plenary of the Annual Commission Meeting and is confidential until this time.
+(b) The report of the Annual Meeting of the Scientific Committee shall be distributed to all Commissioners in accordance with the Commission's Rule of Procedure M.5.

 Reports of intersessional Workshops or Special Committee Meetings are confidential until they have been dispatched by the Secretary to the full Committee, Commissioners and Contracting Governments.